Pharmacy Technology (D.A.S.)

 You can find the name of your assigned academic advisor by reviewing Degree Works, your Class Schedule, or by visiting the Advising webpage.

-Clay Sprouse is the Program Director of the Pharmacy Technology program.
+Clay Sprouse is the Program Director and advisor for the Pharmacy Technology program.

 Please email email@example.com if this Advising Guide needs to be corrected or updated.